 Executive Branch: The President of India is the Head of State, while the Prime Minister is the Head of the Government and runs the office with the support of the Council of Ministers who forms the Cabinet.

-Legislative Branch: The Federal Legislature comprises of the LokSabha (House of the People) and the RajyaSabha (Council of States) forming both the Houses of the Parliament.
+Legislative Branch: The Federal Legislature comprises the LokSabha (House of the People) and the RajyaSabha (Council of States), forming both the Houses of the Parliament.

 Judicial Branch: The Supreme Court of India is the apex body of the Indian legal system, followed by other High Courts and Subordinate Courts.